DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Conclusion

 \section{Conclusion}

 In this paper, we present DiffusionAD, a novel anomaly detection pipeline consisting of a reconstruction sub-network and a segmentation sub-network.
-Firstly, we redefine the reconstruction process using a diffusion model, adopting the noise-to-norm paradigm where anomalous regions are perturbed by Gaussian noise and then reconstructed to appear normal.
-Secondly, we present a one-step denoising paradigm, which is significantly faster than the iterative denoising approach in diffusion models.
-In addition, we propose the norm-guided paradigm to further enhance the reconstruction quality.
-Finally, the segmentation sub-network exploits the inconsistencies and commonalities between the input image and its anomaly-free restoration to predict pixel-level anomaly scores.
-Extensive evaluations across four datasets demonstrate that DiffusionAD outperforms current state-of-the-art methods, highlighting the effectiveness and wide applicability of this novel pipeline. { }
+Firstly, we redefine the reconstruction process using a diffusion model, employing the noise-to-norm paradigm, where anomalous regions undergo perturbation by Gaussian noise and subsequently are reconstructed to appear normal.
+Secondly, we revisit the entire denoising process and propose a one-step denoising paradigm, offering significant speed improvements over the iterative denoising approach while maintaining comparable reconstruction quality.
+Furthermore, we introduce the norm-guided paradigm to leverage different noise scales' advantages in addressing the non-trivial challenge posed by various anomaly manifestations.
+Finally, the segmentation sub-network leverages the inconsistencies and commonalities between the input image and its anomaly-free restoration to predict pixel-level anomaly scores.
+Extensive evaluations across four datasets demonstrate that DiffusionAD surpasses current state-of-the-art methods, underscoring the efficacy and broad applicability of this novel pipeline.